NHL on CBS: Coverage

 Due to prior programming commitments, CBS did not broadcast regular season games during the 1966-67 season, so that portion of the package was subleased to RKO General, which syndicated eight regular-season games to some cities, including the four U.S. cities that then had NHL clubs and the six U.S. cities that would gain new teams in the 1967 expansion.
 During the 1967 playoffs, CBS was scheduled to broadcast the April 8 game between the New York Rangers and Montreal Canadiens.
-However, an AFTRA strike forced cancellation of the telecast.
+However, an AFTRA strike forced the cancellation of the telecast.
 The strike itself ultimately ended two days later.

 CBS started its weekly 1967–68 coverage with the opening game (the Philadelphia Flyers vs. Los Angeles Kings) at The Forum in Inglewood, California on December 30.
-Then after two more Saturday afternoons, CBS switched to covering Sunday afternoon games beginning on January 28 for the next 10 weeks.
+Then after three more Saturday afternoons, CBS switched to covering Sunday afternoon games beginning on January 28 for the next 10 weeks.
 On March 10, 1968, CBS broadcast a game at Chicago Stadium between Toronto and Chicago.
-In a precursor to the "Heidi fiasco" on NBC a few months later, CBS by the last minute or so, decided that the game was over and went to a children's movie called The Goalkeeper Also Lives on Our Street.
+In a precursor to the "Heidi fiasco" on NBC a few months later, CBS decided that the game was over, the Hawks leading 3–0 with 50 seconds left, and went to a children's movie called The Goalkeeper Also Lives on Our Street.

-Due to another strike by AFTRA (which resulted in the cancellation of a New York Rangers-Montreal broadcast), CBS started its playoff coverage with a CBC tape of the previous night's Boston-Montreal game.
-On April 13, CBS started its three-week-long weekend afternoon Stanley Cup coverage.
-The last game of the series was St. Louis-Montreal on May 11.
-For the playoffs, Jim Gordon worked play-by-play and Stu Nahan worked color commentary and intermission interviews.
-During the regular season, Gordon and Nahan alternated roles each week.
+Due to another strike by AFTRA (which resulted in the cancellation of a New York Rangers-Montreal broadcast last year), CBS started its playoff coverage with a CBC tape of the previous night's Boston-Montreal game.
+On April 13, CBS started its three-week-long weekend afternoon Stanley Cup coverage, ending with the St. Louis-Montreal game 4 on May 11.
+For the playoffs, Jim Gordon worked play-by-play, and Stu Nahan worked color commentary.
+During the regular season, the pair alternated roles each week.
 For instance, Gordon worked play-by-play on December 30 while Nahan worked play-by-play the next week.